BitEscrow/escrow-sdk/README.md

 }
 ```

-Once the covenant is made, the funds are locked in escrow.
-Once all the required funds have bee locked and confirmed, the contract becomes active.
+Once a covenant is made, the deposit is locked in escrow.
+When enough funds have been locked and confirmed, the contract becomes active.

 ### Settlement

-The final round of the escrow protocol is the `settlement`.
+The final round of the protocol is the `settlement`.
 This is the most exciting round, as members of the contract get to debate over how the money shall be spent.

 When the contract becomes active, a virtual machine is started within the contract.
 This vm includes the `paths`, `programs`, and `tasks` specified in the proposal.